javidimail/ml/1-intro/README.md

 Well you don't have the labels, so you can't do the spliting and make the train/test sets (you don't know the correct answer).
 So you have to use all the data for training and evaluating the model.

+### Hold out sets
+we split the data to three groups: train, test, holdout the main purpose of the holdout set is to get some idea of how well your model is gonna perform. so you tain the model on the train set, test (and adjust) the model parameters with test set, and then evaluate it via holdout set.
+*not trying to cheat with test data.*

+### Evaulations:
+#### Supervised learning:
+1. Classification: Accuracy, correctly classified samples divided by total samples
+2. Regression: MAE, MSE, RMSE (how far off are you from the correct value)

+#### Unsupervised learning:
+Really tricky problem cuz you don't have the labels to compare to! you could look at cluster homogeneity, Rand Index

+#### Reinforcement Learning
+The evaluations in the method is easier cuz we already included an scoring function into the model.

+Unsupervised learning: